 So if you want to make your capsules much stronger than this, you’d have to use concentrated cannabis to begin with, i.e. hash (same idea: grind it up and heat it with the oil).
 Another trick for extra strength is to use less oil than would saturate the cannabis, add water to raise the liquid level to where it is all saturated, then boil until the water is gone (when it stops boiling on the same heat setting).

 Finally, the newest “hack” I’ve been using is to add lecithin granules to my oil mixes.
 Lecithin has a number of interesting properties, but in general it helps your body absorb and process fats more efficiently.
 I’ve generally seen an increased effect of 20% to 33% or so.
 I use a tablespoon of lecithin granules when making capsules, or up to four to six tablespoons for a full cup of cannabis cooking oil.
 It takes the granules awhile to melt, so I throw them in at the beginning while my crock-pot heats up, and when the granules disappear I know it’s up to working temperature.
 Then I add the cannabis and start the timer.

-(Note: I no longer recommend adding lecithin due to a study that claimed it could cause heart damage — OH)
+(Note: I no longer recommend adding lecithin due to studies that indicate it can cause heart damage — OH)